 Institution’s Use of Program Features

-You understand that Your Institution or Sending Institution may be eligible to participate in a feature of the Program under which Your Institution or Sending Institution may place deposits (including Program Deposits) into the Program to be maintained at other Receiving Institutions, and Your Institution or Sending Institution also may receive deposits (in equal or other amounts) that have been placed into the Program by other sending institutions participating in the Program (and, in such case, Your Institution (acting as a receiving institution) pays fees to Stable for receiving those deposits) (“reciprocal feature”).
+You understand that Your Institution or Sending Institution may be eligible to participate in a feature of the Program under which Your Institution or Sending Institution may place deposits (including Program Deposits) into the Program to be maintained at other Receiving Institutions, and Your Institution or Sending Institution also may receive deposits (in equal or other amounts) that have been placed into the Program by other sending institutions participating in the Program (and, in such case, Your Institution (acting as a receiving institution) pays fees to R&T for receiving those deposits) (“reciprocal feature”).
 Alternatively, Your Institution or Sending Institution may choose to participate in a feature of the Program where Your Institution or Sending Institution only sends funds into the Program (without receiving funds from other sending institutions under the Program) (“send-only feature”).

 Regardless of whether Your Institution or Sending Institution participates in the reciprocal feature or send-only feature of the Program, you will receive interest on Program Deposits at the Interest Rate (as described in Section IX.A (Customer Interest) above).
-If Your Institution or Sending Institution participates in the reciprocal feature, the fees that Your Institution or Sending Institution pays to Stable for receiving those deposits may affect the determination of the Interest Rate paid to you.
+If Your Institution or Sending Institution participates in the reciprocal feature, the fees that Your Institution or Sending Institution pays to R&T for receiving those deposits may affect the determination of the Interest Rate paid to you.
 If Your Institution or Sending Institution participates in the send-only feature, this also may affect the determination of the Interest Rate paid to you.
-You acknowledge and agree that Your Institution or Sending Institution may participate in the reciprocal feature or send-only feature, and that Your Institution or Sending Institution may use a feature with greater benefits to Your Institution, Sending Institution, Stable or any of those parties.
+You acknowledge and agree that Your Institution or Sending Institution may participate in the reciprocal feature or send-only feature, and that Your Institution or Sending Institution may use a feature with greater benefits to Your Institution, Sending Institution, R&T or its affiliates or any of those parties.

 Not an Investment Advisor or Fiduciary

-Neither Your Institution nor Stable has provided an individualized investment recommendation or impartial investment advice to you with respect to your selection of the Program for your Eligible Customer Account, and neither Your Institution nor Stable are responsible for advising you or making recommendations about alternative investment or other options.
-You agree that your decision to select the Program for your Eligible Customer Account reflects your independent judgment or the recommendation of a person independent of Your Institution and Stable.
-The Program is not an investment product.
+Neither Your Institution nor R&T has provided an individualized investment recommendation or impartial investment advice to you with respect to your selection of the Program for your Eligible Customer Account, and neither Your Institution nor R&T are responsible for advising you or making recommendations about alternative investment or other options.
+You agree that your decision to select the Program for your Eligible Customer Account reflects your independent judgment or the recommendation of a person independent of Your Institution and R&T. The Program is not an investment product.
 The primary objective of the Program is to provide you with convenient access to expanded deposit insurance coverage on Program Deposits and is not intended for investment enhancements or higher rates of returns or profits.

-Stable provides specific administrative services to Your Institution or Sending Institution for which it is engaged.
-Stable does not assume in these Customer T&Cs or with respect to the Program any duties or obligations to you, including fiduciary and disclosure obligations.
+R&T provides specific administrative services to Your Institution or Sending Institution for which it is engaged.
+R&T does not assume in these Customer T&Cs or with respect to the Program any duties or obligations to you, including fiduciary and disclosure obligations.

 Your Institution does not have any duty or obligation to monitor Program Deposits at the Receiving Institutions or to make recommendations about, or changes to, the Program that might be beneficial to you.
 As interest rates and other factors change, it may be in your financial interest to change your deposit instructions.
 In such cases, you should contact Your Institution to learn about other options for your deposits.